Amphitheater Lake

 At roughly 4.75 miles the trail finally levels out for a short stretch, and begins traveling along the edge of a small grassy meadow that offers another great view of Grand Teton.
 We saw a large black bear foraging among the rotting trees here.
 Black bear sightings are quite common along this route.
 As a result, the park strongly urges hikers to travel in groups of three or more, make a lot of noise and to carry bear spray while hiking in the Tetons.

-Just beyond the meadow hikers will reach the short side trail that leads to Surprise Lake, which offers an outstanding view of Grand Teton from its southeastern shore.
+Just beyond the meadow hikers will reach the short side trail that leads down to Surprise Lake, which offers an outstanding view of Grand Teton from its southeastern shore.

 From Surprise Lake it's only a quarter-mile walk along a moderate grade to reach the eastern shores of Amphitheater Lake.